 Your Next Step

-By this time next week, you could have a song, not a graveyard full of fragments.
+By this time next week, you could have a song instead of a graveyard full of fragments.

-And if you want my full framework for turning scraps into finished songs, Speed Songwriting gives you the exact templates and daily workflow I use with every client.
+And if you want my full framework for turning scraps into finished songs, the Speed Songwriting Cheat Sheet gives you the exact templates and daily workflow I use with every client.
+Ready to push further?
+Why writing 10 bad songs is the fastest path to 1 good one shows you how to turn this rescue habit into a full sprint.

-Stop hoarding.
-Start finishing.
+Stop hoarding and start finishing.
 Your next favorite song is already waiting.